-Table 16-3.
+Table 23-3.
 Bidirectional Ordering Controls

 As with other format control characters, bidirectional ordering controls affect the layout of the text in which they are contained but should be ignored for other text processes, such as sorting or searching.
 However, text processes that modify text content must maintain these characters correctly, because matching pairs of bidirectional ordering controls must be coordinated, so as not to disrupt the layout and interpretation of bidirectional text.
 Each instance of a LRE, RLE, LRO, or RLO is normally paired with a corresponding PDF.
+Likewise, each instance of an LRI, RLI, or FSI is normally paired with a corresponding PDI.

-U+200E LEFT-TO-RIGHT MARK and U+200F RIGHT-TO-LEFT MARK have the semantics of an invisible character of zero width, except that these characters have strong directionality.
+U+200E LEFT-TO-RIGHT MARK, U+200F RIGHT-TO-LEFT MARK, and U+061C ARABIC LETTER MARK have the semantics of an invisible character of zero width, except that these characters have strong directionality.
 They are intended to be used to resolve cases of ambiguous directionality in the context of bidirectional texts; they are not paired.
-Unlike U+200B ZERO WIDTH SPACE, these characters carry no word breaking semantics.
+Unlike U+200B zero width space, these characters carry no word breaking semantics.
 (See Unicode Standard Annex #9, "Unicode Bidirectional Algorithm," for more information.)